 Factitious hyperthyroidism or thyrotoxicosis factitia refers to precipitation of thyrotoxicosis due to exogenous ingestion of thyroid hormone (e.g. levothyroxine).
-It has been rarely associated with myocardial ischaemia 2.
+It has been rarely associated with myocardial ischemia 2.

 The hypervascularity which is seen with other hyperthyroid conditions such as Graves disease are typically absent 1.